 Jesus will not come down to the earth's surface, but only to the clouds, and the saved will be pulled up to meet him there.
 Many Christians believe that they will be "glorified" as they are pulled up.
 This means that their bodies will be converted into an imperishable perfect form, and that their minds will be freed from any desire to do sinful things or think sinful thoughts.
 This is seen as a necessary step in preparing them to enter heaven.

-After the Rapture, the people left behind will have to suffer through the Great Tribulation, a period of famine, plagues, pestilence and war.
+After the Rapture, the people left behind will have to suffer through the Tribulation, a period of famine, plagues, pestilence and war.
 According to some predictions, this will last for seven years.

-Some Christians expect a different order of events, with the Rapture not taking place until either the mid-point or the end of the Great Tribulation.
+Some Christians expect a different order of events, with the Rapture not taking place until either the mid-point or the end of the Tribulation.